Boston's Hyped Compact Living Program Has Yet To Produce A Single Unit Of Housing

 Today, even though the BPDA claims 18 projects conforming to Compact Living guidelines have been approved, not one of them has been delivered.
 A handful are under construction, but all expect to deliver in 2022 or later.

-Boston officials say the Compact Living Pilot was designed to help close the city’s housing gap, but since the program passed, it has only worsened, while the appetite for the small, urban apartments the program is designed to build has diminished.
+Boston officials say the Compact Living Pilot was designed to help close the city’s housing gap, but since the program passed, the gap has only worsened, while the appetite for the small, urban apartments the program is designed to build has diminished.

 Even developers who have proposed building Compact Living units have started to doubt the program’s viability in a post-pandemic landscape.
 The small apartments are still expensive to build, they say, and can be complicated to finance.